The following is a review and comparison of the available online question banks for the Core Exam.1

 Because RadPrimer is free for many if not most residents and is big, the other resources have an upward climb to be worth your time and money.
 I was able to secure reader discounts for Rock The Boards and BoardVitals.
 BV has a refer-a-friend program that would earn me a few bucks (I get nothing from RTB).2

-TL;DR: RadPrimer does just fine on its own despite its limitations.
+TL;DR: RadPrimer does just fine on its own despite its limitations, and it’s free.
 Physics 300

 is was buggy but fantastic for physics review.
-Qevlar is the overall #2.
-Face The Core is a reasonable adjunct, which you can buy a la carte per subject.
+Qevlar and BoardVitals probably tie for #2.
+Face The Core is a reasonable but unnecessary adjunct, which you can buy a la carte per subject.

 Question Count: 2221 “Basic” + 3747 “Intermediate” = 5968